 They’re looking for work they can believe in.
 They want to be part of a movement, or at least, part of an organisation that doesn’t treat them like a number.
 They’re driven by exciting challenge and higher purpose.
 And they expect transparency and curiosity from you, the same way you’ll expect it from them.

 Picture your recruitment process like a gate this talent has to walk through.
 Does your gate look like something these people are excited to knock on?

 Does it show them how different you are, or does it show them that actually, despite all those dollars you spend on marketing campaigns and ping-pong tables, you’re actually just like everyone else in your market.

 Injecting a bit of fun and interesting isn’t rocket science.
 We’ve tried to make it super accessible as a simple start towards making your process engaging, candidate-focussed and on brand.
 But there are other ways.
 Even if we DO have snazzy and informative analytics to back it all up.

 So, whatever you do, why not try out something a bit different.
 Spice up that application process.
 I dare you.

 Want a quick, easy way to make your own recruitment process feel more fun and attract better talent?
-Give Weirdly a go with this free trial – it’ll take 30secs to set up and slots easily into your existing workflow.
+Book a Weirdly demo and see how painless it is to improve your existing workflow.